Hewitt's red rock hare: Fossil record

 Fossils of P. saundersiae are extremely sparse.
 Presence of its remains in archaeological studies are mentioned in lists of taxa found at a given site, but are never described or illustrated.
 It has specifically appeared in localities dating back to the Late Pleistocene, but further study is warranted to clarify its first appearance.

 Characteristics

 P. saundersiae is a densely furred, medium-sized (1.35-2.05 kg) red rock hare that is largely brown with light rufous underparts and a sandy- to red-colored tail.
 Its sides are slightly lighter than its back in coloration, and its head is grayish-brown with grayish-white cheeks.
 The color of its fur varies by habitat.

+In saundersiae, the wool hairs have slaty bases throughout head, body and tail, above and below: over the first half of the back these wool hairs show only a trace of rufous distally, are dark at the tip, and the bases are pale slate colour: but behind, near to the tail, the hairs become much longer and more deeply coloured, being slaty in the basal half and rufous in the distal half, the tips being blackish.
+On the tail, the wool hairs are slaty only at their bases.
+Longer hairs of back black over the greater portion of their length, a little paler basally, and with conspicuous white annulus near the tip.

+— John Hewitt, Records of the Albany Museum / Committee of the Albany Museum, [1914-1927].
+Grahamstown, South Africa: Albany Museum.
+3 (5): 434—435 —in Field Museum of Natural History Library.

 Its adult head-body length measures between 380 and 535 mm, and tail length between 50 and 115 mm.
 The ear length measures 80-110 mm, and the hind foot 85-100 mm.

 Distribution and habitat

 P. saundersiae is found in South Africa, Eswatini, and Lesotho.
 It specifically occurs in the South African provinces of Western Cape, Eastern Cape, Free State, and KwaZulu-Natal, as well as the western half of Eswatini and the entirety of Lesotho.
 Its range overlaps with that of Jameson's red rock hare in some regions, where the two species' habitats differ in elevation and rainfall, and the Natal red rock hare in others, where the two species are sympatric.

 Its habitat is similar to that of other red rock hares.
 It occupies rocky escarpments, hillsides and kopjes, residing in particular on the tops of rocky outcroppings and in higher elevations in general.
 The tendency of P. saundersiae towards higher elevations in its habitat contributes towards its separation from other red rock hares in areas of overlapping distribution.
 Other regions P. saundersiae are found include elevated grassland and shrubland.